 Since the 1960s, public employment reallocation has transitioned from centralized to decentralized strategies, moving jobs from capital cities to other regions.
 Initial efforts emphasized cost reduction, congestion relief, and political reasons rather than place-based policy objectives, as exemplified by UK programs from 1963 to 1993 and Germany's post-1991 initiative to balance public sector employment in East and West regions post-reunification.
 Norway has persistently relocated jobs from Oslo since the mid-1960s to decentralize state power.

-However, contemporary programs explicitly target regional development, as exemplified by South Korea (2011-2018), Sweden (2004-2019), Denmark's "Better Balance" policy (2015-2018), and ongoing efforts in Germany (since 2015) and France (since 2019).
-Canada, France, Germany, Mexico, Norway, the UK, and Zimbabwe have ongoing initiatives.
-Among those, high-income countries emphasize regional development objectives, while Mexico and Zimbabwe prioritize decentralizing services for enhanced local public goods provision.
+Contemporary strategies can be characterized as place-based policies, focusing on economic reallocation from capitals to underdeveloped regions for equitable development.
+Examples include South Korea (2011-2018), Sweden (2004-2019), Denmark's "Better Balance" policy (2015-2018), the UK (2004-2010), ongoing efforts in Germany since 2015, and France since 2019.